pantaleoflavio/BackendTemplateCinema/README.md

-# Fictitious Cinema Web App Template
+# Fake Cinema Web App Template

 ## This is a template for a fictitious cinema web app.
 It can be used as a foundation for developing the frontend part of a website for a cinema, with the addition of necessary backend logic.